ArmanTheParman/Parmanode/README.md

 ## HOW TO RUN

-Open the terminal application and type the following (and <enter> after each line.
+Open the terminal application and type the following (and hit \<enter\> after each line.
 Also, do note it is case sensitive):

     cd Desktop